CDRD Academy Alumni

-To date, 192 trainees have completed the CDRD training program and overall 96% of alumni are gainfully employed in their chosen field.
-CDRD alumni successfully gone on to obtain employment with an array of 50 life sciences companies and research institutions including STEMCELL Technologies Inc., Xenon Pharmaceuticals, the BC Cancer Agency, Cardiome Pharma, the Ontario Institute for Cancer Research, and MaRS Innovation.
-Our program is continuously evaluated by both trainees and prospective employers to ensure the program’s effectiveness in preparing researchers for careers in the biopharmaceutical industry and beyond.
+To date, 192 trainees have completed their CDRD Academy program.
+96% of Post-Graduate Institute alumni are gainfully employed in their chosen field, having successfully gone on to an array of life sciences companies and research institutions including STEMCELL Technologies Inc., Xenon Pharmaceuticals, the BC Cancer Agency, Bristol-Myers Squibb, Johnson & Johnson, GlaxoSmithKline, the Ontario Institute for Cancer Research, and MaRS Innovation.

 Here are a few examples of CDRD Alumni: